 • International cooperation:

-• Exchange genetic information between countries and breeding associations to expand the breeding base and minimize mutation worldwide.
+• Exchange of genetic information between countries and breeding associations to expand the breeding base and minimize mutation worldwide.

-5. Future prospects: advances in research
+5. Future prospects: Advances in research

-Science is continually working on new approaches to make genetic prevention even more effective:
+Scientists are continuously working on new approaches to make genetic prevention even more effective:

 • CRISPR/Cas technology: